TopicGrains

 Definition.
 Noun.

-A small, hard seed or seedlike fruit from a plant that are used for food, such as rice or wheat.
+A small, hard seed or seedlike fruit from a plant that is used for food, such as rice or wheat.

 Why Eat Grains

-The fiber in whole grains aids digestion and nutrient absorption, making them an important part of a healthy diet.
+The fiber in whole grains aids digestion and is an important part of a healthy diet.

 Whole grains have been extensively studied for their health benefits.
 Some key findings from scientific research: